Contacts

 Derek Fitzgerald joined the Contacts when the Yes Men folded, playing keyboards, vibes and also contributing to vocals.
 Paul Gitmans left soon after Derek joined, to pursue a business opportunity in Auckland.

-The Contacts final few performances were at the Down Town Club in Wellington.
+The Contacts final few performances in late 1967 were at the Down Town Club in Wellington.
 Roy Young, owner of the club, had contacted Kepa Toa, asking him if the band would play alongside the developing Quincy Conserve, who would shortly take on full time residency at the club.
 At that early stage, Quincy Conserve had a very limited repertoire, and he needed another band to help fill in the gaps.
 They did about three weekends at the club, consisting of Friday, Saturday and Sunday nights, before driving back to Hawkes Bay after the Sunday night show, in order to commence their day jobs on Monday morning.

 As a side note, one of the various artist CD's I mentioned earlier states that Raice McLeod was also a member of the Contacts before joining up with Quincy Conserve.
 As does John Dix in "Stranded In Paradise".
 I have been assured by Raice himself that this information is incorrect.
 He was never a member of the Contacts.